Frequently Asked Questions

 3. Support your fellow Creators, start your own Collection.
 Explore, collect and invest in unique artworks and creations from other leading digital creators on MakersPlace.
 Start discovering!

 You're buying a limited edition digital creation, signed by the creator.
-Upon purchase, you'll be given the right to use, distribute and display the creation for non-commercial purposes only.
-Since you own this unique creation, you can also re-sell the creation on a secondary market or even directly on MakersPlace.
+Upon purchase, you'll be given the right to use, distribute and display the creation for non-commercial purposes.
+Since you own this unique creation, you can also re-sell the same non-commercial use rights, to the creation, on a secondary market or even directly on MakersPlace.

 Watch our explainer video to learn more:

-Purchases with MetaMask.
-If you purchased your digital creation with MetaMask, your creation resides in your digital wallet.
-If you register with MakersPlace, you can view, showcase and share your creations with the world by connecting your MetaMask wallet.
+Purchases with Ethereum.
+If you purchased your digital creation with Ethereum, your creation resides in your digital wallet.
+If you register with MakersPlace, you can view, showcase and share your creations with the world by connecting your Ethereum wallet.